impresso/impresso.github.io/_people/simon-clematide.md

 ---
 category: team
-title: Simon Clematide, Dr.
+group: contact-point
+ordering: 01-clematide
 picture: /assets/images/simon-clematide.jpg
-ordering: 01-clematide
 subheading: Post-doctoral researcher at UZH-CL
+title: Simon Clematide, Dr.
 ---

 Simon holds a PhD in Computational Linguistics from the University of Zurich.
 His main interests are in the realm of crowdsourcing for linguistic data, text mining, machine learning, and finite-state methods.